KYLE'S WORLD

 • 1/2 tbsp almond or vanilla extract

-• If you don't have piping bags, a ziplock bag with a small cut made at the corner will also work
+• if you don't have piping bags, a ziploc bag with a small cut made at the corner will also work

 Notes: